cshadd/fetch-bot/README.md

 Tutorials on training is beyond the scope of this project.

 ## Uninstalling The Project Software
+This will help you to uninstall the project.
+This will not uninstall any of the code on the Arduino so you will have to do that part manually yourself.

 ### Easy Uninstall
 Only do this if you did the Easy Install!